lukysummer/Facial-Keypoints-Detector/README.md

 # Face Keypoints Detection & Applying Snapchat Filters in PyTorch, CV2

-This is my implementation of a face keypoints detection algorithm, which predicts the keypoints of a face as purple dots shown here:
+This is my implementation of a face keypoints detection algorithm, which predicts the keypoints of a face as below, and applies Snapchat-like
+Dog Ears filter using the coordinates of the keypoints detected:
 <img src="images/result.png">
 The main task was to carry out image-to-image translation from Horse to Zebra.